MALossov/zenblock/README.md

 ---

+**P.S.** If you can control yourself after reading this README, congratulations - you're already on the path to self-discipline! 🎉

-**P.S.** If you still can't control yourself after using this tool, maybe it's time to consider a digital detox vacation 🏝️
+**P.P.S.** If you still can't control yourself after using this tool, maybe it's time to consider a digital detox vacation 🏝️